EmuDeck/emudeck.github.io/docs/cheat-sheet.md

 ![Sega Saturn Folder Example](./assets/sega-saturn-folder-example.png)

 #### When to create a subfolder

+For some BIOS, you will need to use a subfolder.
+A subfolder is a folder either pre-created in `Emulation/bios` or a folder you will need to create according to the tables below.
+Creating or using a subfolder is rare.

+For the most part, you will simply need to place the BIOS files **directly** into `Emulation/bios`.
+If a table on this page **explicitly** says to create or use a subfolder, place your BIOS files into the subfolder within `Emulation/bios`.

 For example, the photo below instructs you to **create** a `dc` folder in `Emulation/bios` and to place `dc_boot.bin` directly into `Emulation/bios/dc`.